cerc-io/ts-nitro/README.md

   * Wait for `New peer found` log in console

-  * Call method `directFund` with address of client Alice and check logs
+  * Call method `nitro.directFund` with address of client Alice and amount to be allocated

     ```
-    directFund('0xAAA6628Ec44A8a742987EF3A114dDFE2D4F7aDCE')
+    nitro.directFund('0xAAA6628Ec44A8a742987EF3A114dDFE2D4F7aDCE', 1_000_000)
     ```

     Final expected log